A love song for Linux gamers with old GPUs (EOY 2025)

 It isn’t that scary

 Kernel development is not as scary as it looks.
 It is a different technical challenge than what I was used to, but not in a bad way.
-Just need to figure out a good workflow for how to configure a code editor, as well as what is a good way to test my work without rebuilding everything all the time.
+Just needed to figure out a good workflow for how to configure a code editor, as well as what is a good way to test my work without rebuilding everything all the time.

 Maintainers are friendly

-Although there are a lot of memes and articles on the internet about attitude and rude/toxic messages by some kernel developers, this hasn’t been my experience.
+AMD engineers have been very friendly and helpful to me all the way.
+Although there are a lot of memes and articles on the internet about attitude and rude/toxic messages by some kernel developers, I didn’t see that in amdgpu at least.

 Development latency

-• In Mesa, we can merge any features to the next Mesa release up to the branch point, and afterwards we backport bug fixes to that release.
+- In Mesa, we can merge any features to the next Mesa release up to the branch point, and afterwards we backport bug fixes to that release.
 Simple and efficient.

-There is a huge latency between a developer working on something and the work reaching end users.
-Even if the patches are accepted quickly, it can take 3~6 months until users can actually use it.
 In hindsight, if I had focused on finishing the analog support and VCE1 first (instead of fixing all the bugs I found), my work would have ended up in Linux 6.18 (including the bug fixes, as there is no deadline for those).
+Due to how I prioritized bug fixing, the features I’ve developed are only included in Linux 6.19, so this will be the version where SI and CIK will default to amdgpu by default.

 XDC 2025